maramal/qr-safe/README.md

 1. Navigate to the homepage.
 2. Enter a valid URL and submit the form.
 3. Receive a QR code that points to a safe, validated link.

-### Report Unsafe QR Codes

-1. Go to `/report`.
-2. Submit the URL associated with a suspicious QR code.
-3. Once a URL reaches three reports, it becomes permanently inaccessible via QR Safe.

 ## Technology Stack